alonrbar/easy-template-x/README.md

 #### Scatter chart

 Scatter chart do not have a `categories` property.
-Instead, each of their values requires an `x` and `y` properties.
+Instead, each of their values requires an `x` and a `y` properties.

 Input template: